 While the People’s Convoy had been more egalitarian, 1776RM was firmly under the control of Santa, who determined what they did, who could stay in the compound and what they believed.

 The Office Meets January 6th

-The difference between their wild ambitions and their parking lot existance became a source of mirth for me and thousands of others following on the Internet.
+The difference between their wild ambitions and their parking lot existence became a source of mirth for me and thousands of others following the #1776RM hashtag on Twitter.
 They live-streamed on YouTube everything they did, from their morning meetings to their trips to Walmart.